jonathanfiss/common-raml-fragment/README.md

 ### Resource Types

 1. **System Layer**: This resource type is designed for the system layer and includes security measures such as `clientEnforcement`, as well as common headers shared across layers.
 2. **Process Layer**: Intended for the processing layer, this resource type also includes `clientEnforcement` security measures and common headers across layers.
 3. **Experience Layer**: For the experience layer, this resource type implements `oAuth2.0` security measures suitable for specific authentication scenarios.
 4. **Generic**: This resource type provides a generic approach for other cases where none of the previous types directly apply.

 ### Standard Structures

 - **Default Error Structure**: Defines the main error types that can be returned by the API using APIkit policies.
 - **Common Headers Across Layers**: Includes headers that are shared across multiple layers of your API, ensuring consistency and compliance.
 - **Query Parameters for Pagination and Sorting**: Defines common parameters used for pagination and sorting of results in your API calls.
 - **Response Headers for Rate Limit Policies**: Defines response headers used in conjunction with rate-limiting policies.
 - **Request Structures**: Includes request structures for common formats such as JSON, XML, and form-data.
 - **Response Structures**: Defines response structures with HTTP status codes 200, 201, 202, and 204, for formats such as JSON and XML.

 The **Common RAML Fragment** project streamlines the process of creating high-quality RAML specifications, saving time and ensuring compliance with established standards.
 Use these reusable resources to create more consistent and well-documented APIs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Usage Instructions

+1. Create a new RAML Fragment project in Design Centre named: "Common RAML Fragments"
+2. Add all the contents of this repository into a ZIP excluding the license and readme.md file.
+3. Go to your Design Centre Project and choose "Import", then select the ZIP.
+4. Ensure you set the root RAML as the one which has been imported.
+5. Publish this asset to Exchange.
+7. This asset can now be imported into any new API Specification Design Centre project.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>